-If you are looking for information on how to invest without too much risk, you have come to the right place.
+If you are looking for information on how to invest in safe investments with high returns but without too much risk, you have come to the right place.

 In this short article I will explain you what is to be considered “safe” and to what extent.
-The goal is to find low-risk investments to avoid losing money.
+The goal is to find low-risk investments with high returns but also to avoid losing money.

 As you already know, low risk and high return do not go together.
 So let’s see how to reconcile risk and return once and for all.

-Ranking of investments from least to most risky
+Ranking the Safe investments from least to most risky

 The items at the top are the safest and those at the bottom the riskiest: